Blog Home » Teaching Topics » Objective: Help Students Develop Christ-like Relationships

 Share:

-Suppose your Bible teachers are going to teach students about living out the “one another” passages of Scripture.
+Suppose you want to teach students about living out the “one another” passages of Scripture.
+As a disciple-making teacher, you understand the importance of helping students develop Christ-like relationships.

-Social Media and RelationshipsTeachers who are not tech savvy could have a unique challenge.
-Today’s students tend to do relationships through online social media like Facebook, Twitter, etc. They will often text one another rather than call them.
-Perhaps they will use Skype or some other video and/or voice-over-Internet Protocol service.
+Social Media and RelationshipsTeachers who aren’t tech savvy could have a unique challenge.
+Today’s students tend to do relationships through online social media apps.
+They’ll often text one another rather than call them.
+Perhaps they’ll use a video and calling app.
 Sure, e-mail and normal phone calls still happen but these other means are quicker and disseminate the message to more people.

-In teaching about developing Christ-like relationships, which includes the “one another” passages of Scripture, make sure your teachers are:
+In teaching about developing Christ-like relationships, which includes the “one another” passages of Scripture, we must be:

 informed, not naive about how people relate with one another these days